 • Sea level rise - Exposure of hydrologically connected Delta ecosystem asset types to long-term changes in sea levels is evaluated using estimated changes in future tidal datums (Section 4.2.1), which represent local average tide conditions throughout the Delta.
 For tidal wetlands, future tidal datums are input to a wetland accretion model that projects tidal ecosystem evolution in response to sea level rise.
-The water supply reliability analysis considers sea level rise up to two feet.
-The flood risk assessment considers sea level rise up to 10 feet but focuses evaluation of flood exposure in response to sea level rise ranging from 0.2-0.8 ft at 2030, 0.2-1.9 ft at 2050, and 0.5-6.9 ft at 2085.
+The water supply reliability analysis considers sea level rise to 2 feet.
+The flood risk assessment considers sea level rise up to 10 feet but focuses evaluation of flood exposure in response to sea level rise ranging from 0.2 to 0.8 feet at 2030, 0.2 to 1.9 feet at 2050, and 0.5 to 6.9 feet at 2085.
 The ecosystems flood exposure analysis overlays the location of levee-protected ecosystem assets with the flood exposure maps (Section 5.3.6).